Table of Contents

 Snapshots for Backup

 EBS supports creating snapshots, which are point-in-time backups of your volumes.
-Snapshots are incremental, meaning only the changes made since the last snapshot are saved, which saves time and storage costs.
+EBS snapshots are incremental, meaning only the changes made since the last snapshot are saved, which saves time and storage costs.
 These snapshots are stored in Amazon S3, providing an additional layer of durability and security.

 Performance Optimization